Carlospiad/gatomalo/README.md

 #gatomalo

 ##Dependencies
-Before you can use gatomalo you need Python3 with virtualenv:
+Before you can use Gatomalo you need Python3.4 with virtualenv:

 ##Installation Instructions

+1. Make sure you have pyvenv installed
-1. First, activate the pyvenv
+1. First, go to directory and activate the pyvenv
 ```
 source venv/bin/activate
 ```